 Non-invasive breast cancers

-Ductal carcinoma in situ (DCIS) – Abnormal cells are contained within the ducts of the breast.
+- Ductal carcinoma in situ (DCIS) – Abnormal cells in the ducts of the breast.

-Lobular cancer in situ (LCIS) – Some women have abnormal cells in the lobules of the breast.
-This is not cancer.
-While LCIS increases the risk of developing cancer, most women with this condition will not develop breast cancer.
+- Lobular cancer in situ (LCIS) – Abnormal cells in the lobules of the breast.
+This is not cancer but increases the risk of developing cancer in either breast.
+However most women with this LCIS won’t develop breast cancer.

 How common is breast cancer?

-Breast cancer is the most common cancer in Queensland women, representing 28 per cent of all cancers in women.
-Approximately 3,300 women are diagnosed in Queensland each year.
-One in eight women will be diagnosed with breast cancer by the age of 85.
+Apart from non-melanoma skin cancer, breast cancer is the most common cancer found in Australian women – it represents 28% of all cancers in women.
+Around 17,000 women are diagnosed with breast cancer each year, and one in eight women will be diagnosed with breast cancer by the age of 85.

 What are the risk factors?